madcurious/iOSToolkit/README.md

 Bedrock is a Swift framework of boilerplate code for building iOS apps.

 **IMPORTANT:** As this framework is built for my personal use, updates break source and I have no plans of providing a smooth upgrade path.
-If you wish to use this library as a template, fork it clone your fork instead.
+If you wish to use this library as a template, fork it and then clone your fork instead.

 ## Installation